Computer Science Department

 CS151fs Computational Thinking: Visual Media An introduction to computational thinking: how we can describe and solve problems using a computer.
 Using the Python language, students will learn how to write algorithms, manipulate information, and design programs.
 They will learn about abstraction, how to divide and organize a process into appropriate components, how to describe processes in a computer language, and how to analyze and understand the behavior of their programs.
 The projects will focus on manipulating images or generating complex and interesting scenes and animations each week through writing well-constructed programs.
+Students may not receive credit for both this course and Computer Science 152 or 153.
 Four credit hours.
-Q. Eaton, Skrien
+Q. Wolfe

 CS152fs Computational Thinking: Science An introduction to computational thinking: how we can describe and solve problems using a computer.
 Using the Python language, students will learn how to write algorithms, manipulate information, and design programs.
 They will learn about abstraction, how to divide and organize a process into appropriate components, how to describe processes in a computer language, and how to analyze and understand the behavior of their programs.
 The projects focus on: (1) reading, writing, managing, and analyzing data; (2) modeling ecological systems using population and agent-based approaches; and (3) simulating physical systems with gravity and collisions.
+Students may not receive credit for both this course and Computer Science 151 or 153.
 Four credit hours.
-Q. Codabux, Skrien
+Q. Eaton

 CS231fs Data Structures and Algorithms Focuses on the common structures used to store data and the standard algorithms for manipulating them.
 Standard data structures include lists, stacks, queues, trees, heaps, hash tables, and graphs.
 Standard algorithms include searching, sorting, and traversals.
 Along with implementation details, students will learn to analyze the time and space efficiency of algorithms and how to select appropriate data structures and algorithms for a specific application.
 In homework, labs, and programming projects, students will implement their own data structures and make use of existing libraries to solve a variety of computational problems.
-Prerequisite: A grade of C- or higher in Computer Science 151 or 152.
+Prerequisite: A grade of C- or higher in Computer Science 151, 152 or 153.
 Four credit hours.
-Q. Codabux, Li, Taylor
+Q. Skrien, Wolfe

-[CS269] Computer Game Design Focuses on the process of taking stories, situations, puzzles, or challenges and defining them so a computer can execute the construct within which the game resides.
+CS269j Computer Game Design Focuses on the process of taking stories, situations, puzzles, or challenges and defining them so a computer can execute the construct within which the game resides.
 Students will design a 2-D computer game using a standard game engine.
 Topics include game design, artistic concepts, image manipulation, game scripting, and artificial intelligence.
 Students will work in groups to design and develop a 2-D game to be distributed at the end of the term.
 Each group will make weekly presentations to the class, demonstrating their progress in game design.
-Prerequisite: Computer Science 151 or 152.
+Prerequisite: Computer Science 151, 152, 153, or 231.
 Three credit hours.
+Maxwell

-[CS331] Computer Networks An introduction to fundamental concepts of computer networks and widely used networking technologies.
-Topics include application protocol design; principles of congestion and error control protocols; network routing; local, wireless, and access networks; and network programming.
+CS331f Computer Networks An introduction to fundamental concepts of computer networks and widely used networking technologies.
+Topics include application protocol design; principles of congestion and error control protocols; network routing; local, wireless, and access networks; network security; and networking programming.
 The Internet suite of protocols will be discussed in depth.
-Students will engage the material through programming projects and written assignments.
+Students will learn about conventional and state-of-the-art computer networks through problem sets and programming projects.
 Prerequisite: Computer Science 231 and 232.
 Four credit hours.
+Li

 [CS361] Object-Oriented Design Object-oriented design focuses on the art and science of designing programs so that they are reusable, readable, maintainable, extensible, and robust.
 Students will learn object-oriented design techniques for producing such software, focusing on learning good programming style, object-oriented design principles, and design patterns.
 Students will also examine case studies of moderately large programs, will learn to use tools such as CRC cards and the UML, and will undertake significant programming projects.
 Prerequisite: Computer Science 231.
 Four credit hours.